LOTOJA Logo

 Post-Race Bike Auction

-These custom ENVE MELEE builds go up for auction in October after the Hincapie Gran Fondo in Greenville, SC.
+These custom ENVE MELEE builds go up for auction October 24, 2026 — one week after the Hincapie Gran Fondo in Greenville, SC.

 Campaign Timeline